 Results

 Among voters who changed their support for the PVV, voters are far more likely to have voted for the PVV in wave 2 compared to wave 1: among the switchers, 75.88% voted for the PVV in wave 2 (Table 1).
 In general, support for the PVV increased as indicated by the percentages referring to the hybrid sample: from 16.72% in Wave 1 to 20.48% in Wave 2.
 Although on average the increase in feelings of threat and intergroup contact experiences are relatively small (0.16 and 0.26, respectively for the fixed effects sample), there is quite some within-individual variation in changes in feelings of threat and contact.
 As expected, we see that asylum seekers are housed in crisis centres only in wave 2.
-Among our respondents, approximately 8% experienced an inflow of refugees in their neighbourhood.
+Among our respondents, approximately 8% experienced an inflow of asylum seekers in their neighbourhood.
 This illustrates that although the 2015 refugee crisis was the biggest refugee crisis the Netherlands experienced in recent history, only a relatively small percentage of voters became directly exposed to asylum seekers in their local neighbourhood environment.

 <<<Table 2>>>